AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

         minter = msg.sender;  // set contract deployer as minter
     }

-    // Sends an amount of newly created coins to an address
-    //
-    function mint(address receiver, uint amount) public {
+    // this fun. creates new coins and gives them to the               receiver function mint(address receiver, uint amount) public {
-        require(msg.sender == minter);
+        require(msg.sender == minter); // Only minter
         balances[receiver] += amount;
     }